-This easy vegan laksa only takes minutes to prepare, and it’s bursting with flavour from the coconut milk, chilli and turmeric.
+This easy vegan laksa is ready in just 15 minutes, and it’s bursting with flavour from the coconut milk, chilli and turmeric.
 It’s a filling meal, warming starter or easy side dish.

 I love meals that are super-quick and easy to prepare.
 I always want to cook from scratch, but you know, sometimes life is busy or I’m tired.
 That’s where this easy vegan laksa comes in.
 It is sooooo easy to make, but absolutely packed with flavour.
 You could even cheat and use frozen chopped chilli, garlic and ginger, so you don’t have any fiddly chopping to do.